top of page

 Day 7

-Take care of your physical health: plan a workout, hydrate, and get to bed on time.
-Looking for exercises that will strengthen your body for coxing?
-Our Episode 009 guest Deirdre McLoughlin has you covered.
+Take care of your physical and vocal health: plan a workout, hydrate, and get to bed on time.
+Looking for exercises that will strengthen your body and voice for coxing?
+Our Episode 009 guest Deirdre McLoughlin and Episode 019 guest Linda Guida have you covered.

 Day 8